nikmomo/Riichi-Display/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.

 ## 📞 Contact
-For more information, questions, or feedback, please reach out to Shin Z (nikmomo) or post a issue in this repository.
+For more information, questions, or feedback, please reach out to Shin Z (zhenz@vt.edu) or post a issue in this repository.